Ouyancheng/ToyLanguage/README.md

 - for ... and do ... while ... statements are not supported.
 Only if and while statements are supported.

 - break and continue keywords are not supported.

-- Assignment operator = is treated as left-associative, please don't use consecutive assignments...

 - Only supports integer, but with infinite precision.